Devnetly/SI_CAC_BACKEND/README.md

 ## Run the Django Server

-1. Follow `.env.template` to setup your database settings in the `.env`.
+1. Follow `.env.template` to setup your database settings in the `.env`

 2. Apply database migrations: